 Scammers Using Instagram and Other Social Media Profiles

 Another way criminals target Catholics online is through fraudulent social media profiles.
 A common tactic is for a spammer to create a profile using the name and images of an existing religious person.
 This could be a sister or a priest or even a bishop.
 Once the fake account is created they will send messages with requests for prayers and engagement.
 If you engage they will ask for money or to connect on a different app like WhatsApp.
 Beware of anyone asking to connect on WhatsApp, this is an app scammers love to use.
 Sometimes scammers will just simply try to trick you into clicking a link.
 For example, you may receive a message from them that merely says, “Hey is this you in this video?”
 They will include a link with the hopes that you will be curious and click it.
-Don’t click it!
+Don’t click on it!

 Other messages we’ve seen: